andrew/ultimate-awesome/README.md

 - [cpp-free-tutorials](https://github.com/labex-labs/cpp-free-tutorials) - [C++ Free Tutorials]-In this path, you will learn and practice basic C++ programming.
 Then, you will implement C++ image processing, C++Web servers, Markdown parsers, memory pools, and Docker container management tools.
 By completing all the lab courses in this path, you can be able to implement com.
 - [css-free-tutorials](https://github.com/labex-labs/css-free-tutorials) - [CSS Free Tutorials]-CSS is a language that describes the style of an HTML document.
 It's used to make web pages look good and work well on different devices.
 In this skill tree, you'll learn how to use CSS to style your web pages.
 - [cysec-free-tutorials](https://github.com/labex-labs/cysec-free-tutorials) - [Cyber Security Free Tutorials]-Gain practical skills in network mapping with Nmap, packet analysis with Wireshark, and ethical hacking methodologies using Kali Linux.
 Explore host discovery, port scanning, vulnerability assessments, traffic capture, packet dissection, and a wide range of security t.
-- [data-science-free-tutorials](https://github.com/labex-labs/data-science-free-tutorials) - [Practice Data Science Free Tutorials] This repository collects 53 of free tutorials for Data Science.
-Data Science learning path involves mastering core technologies such as Python programming, statistics, and foundational machine learning concepts.
-Then, you progress to exploring data processin.
+- [data-science-free-tutorials](https://github.com/labex-labs/data-science-free-tutorials) - Practice Data Science Free Tutorials | This repo collects 54 of free tutorials for Data Science.
+Data Science is at the forefront of technological innovation.
+This Skill Tree provides a comprehensive, beginner-friendly journey into the world of data analysis and interpretation.
+Following a well-s.
 - [devops-free-tutorials](https://github.com/labex-labs/devops-free-tutorials) - Practice DevOps Free Tutorials | This repo collects 105 of free tutorials for DevOps.
 DevOps is revolutionizing software development and IT operations.
 This Skill Tree presents a structured learning path for mastering DevOps practices and tools.
 Ideal for newcomers, it offers a systematic approac.
 - [django-free-tutorials](https://github.com/labex-labs/django-free-tutorials) - Practice Django Free Tutorials | This repo collects 7 of free tutorials for Django.
 Django is a powerful framework for web development.
 This Skill Tree presents a comprehensive learning path for building web applications with Django.
 Perfect for beginners, it offers a structured roadmap to master.
 - [docker-free-tutorials](https://github.com/labex-labs/docker-free-tutorials) - [Docker Free Tutorials]-Docker is a tool that allows you to run applications in containers.
 Every container has its own isolated environment, so it's easy to deploy and manage your applications.
 In this skill tree, you'll learn how to use Docker to build and run containers.